-Columbus Military Status Discrimination Attorney
+Columbus Ohio Military Status Discrimination Attorneys

 Military members put a lot on the line to protect our rights and serve our country.
 Unfortunately, in doing so, some military members face unlawful workplace discrimination.
 Under the Uniformed Services Employment and Reemployment Rights Act (USERRA), companies are prohibited from discriminating against employees or job applicants solely on the basis of past, current, or future military service.